 I believe in learning that brings the passions and curiosities of the individual into confrontation (or concert) with the culture and context of a course.
 I have found that such an integration of the personal and the discursive consistently helps students locate their own positions in relation to subject matter.
 This can only deepen insights, make argumentation more persuasive, and inspire others to the same type of creative honesty.

-china academy of art / design seminar / spring 2012
+china academy of art / design-build seminar

 the weather within